 Learns spatial hierarchies to detect unusual activities and supports real-time detection

 CNNs learn spatial hierarchies effectively, enabling them to detect unusual activities and support real-time detection in surveillance systems.
-As a product owner, you'll find that these machine learning techniques are vital for enhancing the security features of your products.
+As a product owner, these machine learning techniques are vital for enhancing the security features of your products.
 CNNs analyze visual data layer by layer, identifying patterns that deviate from the norm, which they classify as anomalies.
 This capability allows them to calculate an anomaly score, signaling potential threats or unusual activities swiftly.
 By integrating CNNs, your system can proactively respond to these alerts, maintaining safety with minimal delay.
 This real-time detection guarantees that any action required can be taken immediately, greatly reducing the risk of oversight or harm in monitored environments.

 4. Long Short-Term Memory Networks (LSTMs)